karamaru-alpha/extism-trial/README.md

 This is a repository to try [exitsm](https://extism.org).

 - Create a plugin in tinygo that counts vowels in passed text and call it from Rust
-- Call host function from plugin.
+- Call host function from plugin

 ```shell
 ## create wasm plugin using go-pdk and tinygo